inaos/inac/doc/log.md

 Initialize default configuration.
 Print levels INFO, WARNING, DEBUG to the standard output stream and ERROR level to the standard error output stream.
+Initialization can only be invoked once par process.

     ina_log_init(NULL);